abecubed/myreads-react/playwright/README.md

 Navigate to the playwright/ directory and install the required packages:
     `cd playwright`

-2. Run Tests
-To execute all tests, ensure the application - localhost:3001 - is running:
+2. Ensure the application is running at localhost:3001:

     `cd ..`